ePrivacy and GPDR Cookie Consent by Cookie Consent

 Poltergeist activity

-The incident reportedly began on 16 October 1649, when something resembling a dog was seen entering the Manor.
+The incident reportedly began on 17 October 1649, when something resembling a dog or bear was seen entering the Manor.
 After this beds were violently thrown up and down, injuring their occupants.
 The firewood cut from the King's Oak was found scattered around the house and furniture was overturned.

-On the 29 October and 2 November the walls were shaken, windows broken and loud noises described as 'dismal thunderings' were heard.
-These noises were said to have been so loud that they scared away the local poachers!
+Walls were shaken, windows broken and loud noises described as 'dismal thunderings' were heard.
+These noises were said to have been so loud that they scared away the local poachers hunting for rabbits in the nearby park.

 Sources